 But I also wanted to just come on briefly, here onto my page and share with you the reality because I know sometimes everything seems shiny and bright and everyone only shares the positives in business.

-I wanted to share "Yes, it is so hard for many to do of on do these events".
+I wanted to share "Yes, it is so hard for many to do these events".

 But that shouldn't stop you going - you just need to manage your time around them wisely.